 Yet, while the techniques are easy to do; the hard part is doing them.

 The biggest mistake people often make is trying to do it all alone.
 Sometimes all you need is someone by your side guiding you through the rough patches.
-Although it may be difficult at first you’ll find that it becomes easier and easier with time.
+Although it may be difficult at first, you’ll find that it becomes easier and easier for you with time.

 - Go to where ever you wish